edumgt/AWS-Solutions-Architect-Associate/Step Functions/README.md

 - Fail: stops the activity of the state machine and marks it as a failure, unless it is caught by a Catch block.
 - Parallel: can be used to create parallel branches of activity
 - Map: can be used to run a set of steps for each element of an input array.
+- Intrinsic functions for basic operations without Task states.
+This can be used to help Payload Builders process the data going to and from Task Resources:
+    - States.Format:
+    - States.StringToJson:
+    - States.JsonToString:
+    - States.Array:

+The Step Functions console provides a graphical representation of that state machine to help visualize your application logic.
+The Amazon States Language is a JSON-based, structured language used to define your state machine

+Step Functions, when invoked, receives a JSON text as input and passes that input to the first state in the workflow.
+Individual states receive JSON as input and usually pass JSON as output to the next state.

 ### Features
 - Auto-Scaling